 Before you start watching our series

-Mums, before you start doing any activities that involve moving and lifting your baby, it’s important to get the all clear from your doctor, especially if you have had a caesarian,.
+- Mums, before you start doing any activities that involve moving and lifting your baby, it’s important to get the all clear from your doctor, especially if you have had a caesarian birth

-Have a mat, lambs wool rug or other clean, safe surface for baby to lie on whilst doing Let’s do BabyROO with us.
+- Have a mat, lambs wool rug or other clean, safe surface for baby to lie on whilst doing Let’s Do… with us

-BabyROO sessions include finger/hand plays, baby exercises, tummy time ideas, balance activities, dances to do with your baby, baby massage, action rhymes, activities to help their vision and hearing and much more.
-You will find more information on why these help your baby’s brain and body development as you watch each episode from the series.
+- Our online sessions include finger/hand plays, baby exercises, tummy time ideas, balance activities, dances to do with your baby, baby massage, action rhymes, activities to help their vision and hearing and much more.
+You will find more information on why these help your baby’s brain and body development as you watch each episode from the series

 What you will need

 - A couple of safe, visually attractive toys

 - A pair of maracas, rattles or other musical instruments

 - A comfortable mat for baby e.g., a lambs wool rug

 - These exercises are movements that every parent can do, and a really lovely way to bond with your baby